The Algebra of the Pseudo-Observables I: Why Quantum Mechanics is the ultimate description of Reality: Incompatible Observables

-In order to give to the pseudo-observables a much more meaningful form than \eqref{eq:Forma_SA_PO}, we now introduce a non-null pseudo-observable $i$, whose product with any other pseudo-observable is commutative and such that it results:
+In order to give to the pseudo-observables a much more meaningful form than \eqref{eq:Forma_SA_PO}, we now introduce a nonzero pseudo-observable $i$, whose product with any other pseudo-observable is commutative and such that it results:

-or, in other words, whose symmetric part is equal to the null observable.
+or, in other words, whose Hermitian part is equal to the zero observable.

 To fully define the pseudo-observable $i$, we first observe that, for the fifth and the sixth properties of the Hermitian transposition operator, it results:

 so that $i^{2}$ turns out to be a negative observable (for ``negative observable'' we mean an observable whose possible outcomes of measurement are all negative).
 One is, therefore, allowed to put: